 I’ve been playing music as long as I can remember, with my earliest memory of listening being Stravinsky’s “The Rite Of Spring”, from a record my father had.
 That music scared the shit out of me at age 4 or 5, but I couldn’t stop listening to it.
 It was so powerful, imaginative, and downright fucking cool!
 I would put it on every chance I had, and I listened to it loudly.
 To this day, I consider it to be the biggest influence & ultimate music school.
 It is probably still my favorite music.
-My father had an organ in the house growing up, located in the uninspiring suburbs of the giant shithole of New York City.
+My father had an organ in the house growing up, located in the suburbs of New York City.
 I would mess around on the organ all the time, and I learned the notes, etc… At age 9 I chose to play the trumpet in school.
 Thank the gods my school had a music program.
 I feel sorry for people that don’t.
 I stayed with it into my sophomore year in High School.

 Sometime around age TWELVE, I began playing keyboards.
-I had all kinds of tape recorders, boom boxes, and other music devices hooked up so that I could multitrack (before I knew what the fuck that was), and I would do my own versions of shitty pop songs I heard on the radio, as well as improvise and create sounds.
+I had all kinds of tape recorders, boom boxes, and other music devices hooked up so that I could multitrack (before I knew what that was), and I would do my own versions pop songs I heard on the radio, as well as improvise and create sounds.
 My first pro (Thank you dad for buying it) keyboard was an Ensoniq ESQ-1.
 A very interesting FM synthesis board made in Pennsylvania USA.
 I grew up post-analog so I didn’t get to the good shit until later in life.
 This electronic sound manipulation seemed other-worldly, and I couldn’t get enough.
 Keyboards would become the apex of my musical journey, and eventually the piano.
 I’ll get to that.

-At age THIRTEEN I decided I want to play the drums.
+At age THIRTEEN I decided I wanted to play the drums.
 I begged my mother for some kind of drum set, and she supportively agreed.
 Thank you to my beautiful mom for seeing value in music, and understanding that some things in life are far more important than the tangible, material – world, left for the dying in loserville.
 The DRUMS took me into more realms of music than I ever thought possible.
 I still consider myself a drummer first, and it will always be my first love.
 Playing drums is an entirely different level of the shed; A spiritual beast of utmost present-moment-existence experience.
 I discovered so much music.
 Loud music, with balls.
 Beautiful, loud music with bravado, intensity, and the sound of my life.
 All paths lead to making a Rock band.
 I liked loud, heavy, progressive Rock.
 I liked metal.
 I liked so much music.
 I miss those days of discovery, and enlightenment.
 Unfortunately, one of the most difficult things to do in this life is form & keep a Rock band.
 Or any band, for that matter!

 After practicing my ass off on the drums for some years, I found myself attracted to the sophisticated styles of Jazz.
 This turned into a decade long journey of intense listening and study.
 Now in my late teens, (Most went off to college to party and fuck around on their parents’ dime), I was working many different shit jobs, renting shitty rooms in different houses, and quickly realizing that my days of drumming were numbered.
 I had no place to play, and the police started showing up due to noise complaints.
 My life at that time wasn’t working with drums.
 I stuck it out until my early twenties.
 So many Jazz records were now in my head, along with Glenn Gould, and a shit ton of Classical recordings.
 The piano was becoming a primary source of listening enjoyment.
-Goddamn Gould, Monk, Evans!
+Goddamn Gould, Monk, Evans, Mingus, Miles, Trane!
 Shit was so good.
 Shit was deep.
 I couldn’t get enough.

 While living in a rather large room somewhere in West Nyack NY, I inherited a piano from my boss at a bookstore I was working at.
-I spent a year teaching myself (like a fucking baby in nursery school) to play this magnificent beast.
+I spent a year teaching myself (like a baby in nursery school) to play this magnificent beast.
 Quickly realizing I would need some help to speed the process up, I began seeking out private lessons.
 Fortunately, I connected with a few amazing humans that were willing to take on a guy in his twenties with dreams of becoming a professional piano player.
 Keep in mind, that most people around me thought I was mad, and suggested I pursue other paths.
 “You need to start when you’re 8 years old”.
 I really didn’t give a shit what anyone had to say.
 So, I pursued the piano then enrolled in conservatory.
 Fuck it, might as well go for it.
 The main reason for going to music school was to gain access to real pianos, and real practice time.
 At the ripe old age of 28 I entered music school.
 I busted my ass, and became a pro piano player.
 I played thousands of gigs from the shittiest to pretty shitty.
 I refused to kiss ass, and pursued my own music.
 I composed a shit ton, and was always most at home in the trio setting.
 I got so deep into the piano, the history, and the instrument.
 A mechanical marvel of the industrial revolution.
 With 12,000 moving parts, a rich history, and solo sound like no other, I can’t help but continue to try to figure out the puzzle known as the piano…

 THE BASS & BEYOND